Tannhäuser

 A production by Wieland Wagner (1961)

-The Bayerische Rundfunk taped two Tannhäuser performances in 1961, the premiere from 23 July and this one from 3 August.
+The Bayerische Rundfunk taped two Tannhäuser performances in 1961, the premiere from 23 July and this one from 3 August, both with the same cast.